murxla/murxla/docs/user_guide.rst

 .. note::

-   The above seeds may not produce the same API traces on different machines due to different library versions installed on a system However, replaying a trace on a different machine will trigger the original behavior.
+   The above seeds may not produce the same API traces on different machines due to different library versions installed on a system.
+   However, replaying a trace on a different machine will trigger the original behavior.